mmrqs/functionnal/README.md

 ## Application part :

-Order for the run :
+Order for the run drone part :

 1. LauncherDrones
 2. BigBoss
 3. ConsumerBigBrother

+Order for the CSV part :

+1. ReadAndSendTickets => to send the csv data to kafka (please do not forget to change the file name)
+2. SparkPOC to display the statistics

 # Kafka Topics